My biography (September 2017) is below. Please get in touch if you need something substantially shorter…

 He has performed at King’s Place, St. Martin-in-the-Fields, Regent Hall, The Handel House Museum and the Treasury Music Society in London.
 In 2015 he enjoyed his debut appearance at the Wigmore Hall in a concert celebrating the Elizabeth Eagle-Bott memorial fund which has supported James’s studies.
 In 2016 he appeared with theorbo player Matthew Wadsworth on the Proms Extra programme on BBC2.
 He has appeared as soloist with the Prague Chamber Orchestra, Czech Virtuosi, London Musici alongside Piers Adams and Devon Baroque under violinist Margaret Faultless.

 His work with the Great British Paraorchestra under its founder and Musical Director Charles Hazlewood has seen him perform at venues including the Symphony Hall, Birmingham, the Queen Elizabeth Hall, London, The Bristol Planetarium, at a TED Talk in Brussels and at the 2012 Paralympic closing ceremony with Coldplay.
 More unusual engagements have included Noyes Fludde at the Bath & West showground and appearances on a pod on the London Eye, a tin hut, an eco hub, several barns and a performance for the Japanese government in Soporo.

 James studied with Alan Davis in Birmingham and latterly Rebecca Miles in London, gaining his LRSM with distinction.
-In 2011 he was runner-up in the international competition for blind musicians held at the Jan Dale Conservatoire in Prague.
+In 2011 he was runner-up in a worldwide competition for blind musicians at the Jan Dale Conservatoire in Prague.